 Moving Forward After a Disaster

-Keep in mind that after a disaster, a lot of people are walking into their homes, where so many of their physical possessions are severely damaged or gone.
+Remember that after a disaster, many people walk into their homes, where many of their physical possessions are severely damaged or gone.
 There may be gas leaks and power lines down.
 It’s normal to be in an emotional state of numbness.
-All of a sudden you have to start making major life decisions.
+All of a sudden you have to start making major life decisions you’ve never had to make before.
+And you’re making those decisions when you’re under psychological distress and all kinds of vulnerabilities.
 Here are ways to help you move forward after a disaster rocks your world.

 Moving Forward After a Disaster